allentiak/bob-2024--domain-modelling--clojure/src/allentiak/domain_modelling/tennis/domain-invariants.md

 ## Invariants (Rules)

 * Player points: Love (== 0), 15, 30, 40
-* 40 points && win the ball ⇒ win set
+* 40 points && win the ball for one player, and not 40 (or "less than 40") for the other ⇒ win set
 * both player 40 ⇒ players are deuce
 * when deuce:
   * the winner of a ball ⇒ advantage